 Don’t eat meat?
 Don’t’ worry!
-Mezza9’s Beyond Burger ($24) – also available at the hotel’s Oasis restaurant – features a vegan Beyond Burger patty, which tastes pretty close to the real thing (and delicious!), and is topped with pickles, red onions, lettuce, plant-based mayo, mustard and a dairy-free cheese that would trick any die-hard cheese lover.
+Mezza9’s Beyond Burger ($24) – also available at the hotel’s Oasis restaurant – features a vegan Beyond Burger patty.
+It tastes pretty close to the real thing (and delicious!), and is topped with pickles, red onions, lettuce, plant-based mayo, mustard and a dairy-free cheese that would trick any die-hard cheese lover.

-And, of course, don’t miss pre- or post-dinner drinks at the connecting martini bar, where there are over 30 flavours to choose from (happy hour is from 5 to 9pm daily)!
+And, of course, don’t miss pre- or post-dinner drinks at the connecting martini bar.
+It stocks over 30 flavours to choose from (happy hour is from 5 to 9pm daily)!